 - A) This course introduces the student of transportation and logistics to the theory and practice of how information systems align with and support freight transportation and logistics processes.
-Focus is placed on the strategic processes of operations control, decision support, and customer in multimodal environments.
+Focus is placed on the strategic processes of operations control, decision support, and customer service in multimodal environments.
 Process models for these environments are presented and discussed, as are the techniques for data collection and capture, processing, communication, and presentation.
-The ultimate objective of the course is to provide the student with a working development to deliver usable and effective information systems. - B) Prerequisite(s): TMGT 6001 Orientation to Graduate Studies - C) Corequisite(s): None - D) Follow-On Courses: None - E) Role in Curriculum: Core course - F) Online course using Blackboard.
-Please go to http://www.sunymaritime.edu/Academics/Online%20Programs/index if you are new to Blackboard
+The ultimate objective of the course is to provide the student with a working knowledge suitable to the delivery of useful and usable information systems. - B) Prerequisite(s): TMGT 6001 Orientation to Graduate Studies - C) Corequisite(s): None - D) Follow-On Courses: None - E) Role in Curriculum: Elective; required for the International Logistics track and Advanced certificate in Supply Chain Management.